Crowded Trades and Reversals

 Crowded trades become reversal-prone when one-sided exposure stops being just a sign of conviction and starts becoming a problem of exit capacity.
-The core issue is not that many market participants share the same view, but that too many holders may need to reduce risk through the same narrow exit at roughly the same time.
-In that setting, a crowded trade is vulnerable because the trade can remain stable only while existing holders retain balance-sheet tolerance, narrative confidence, and enough market liquidity to unwind without major price disruption.
+The issue is not simply that many market participants share the same view, but that too many holders may need to reduce risk through the same narrow exit at roughly the same time.
+In that setting, a crowded trade becomes fragile because stability depends on holders retaining balance-sheet tolerance, narrative confidence, and enough market liquidity to unwind without major price disruption.

 When crowding becomes reversal-prone